cloudevents/spec/subscriptions-api.md

 Each subscription is represented by an object that has the following properties:

 - **id** (string) – REQUIRED.
 The unique identifier of the subscription in the scope of the subscription manager.
 - **protocol** (string) - REQUIRED.
 Identifier of a delivery protocol.
 Because of WebSocket tunneling options for AMQP, MQTT and other protocols, the URI scheme is not sufficient to identify the protocol.
 The protocols with existing CloudEvents bindings are identified as "AMQP", "MQTT3", "MQTT5", "HTTP", "KAFKA", and "NATS".
 An implementation MAY add support for further protocols.
 - **protocolsettings** (map) - OPTIONAL.
 A set of settings specific to the selected delivery protocol provider.
 Options for those settings are listed in the following subsection.
 An implementation can offer more options.
   Examples for such settings are credentials, which generally vary by transport, rate limits and retry policies, or the QoS mode for MQTT.
-    See the [Protocol Settings](#protocol-settings) section for further details.
+  See the [Protocol Settings](#322-protocol-settings) section for further details.
 - **sink** (URI) - REQUIRED.
 The address to which events shall be delivered using the selected protocol.
 The format of the address MUST be valid for the selected protocol or one of the protocol's own transport bindings (e.g. AMQP over WebSockets).
-- **filters** - OPTIONAL.
+- **filter** - OPTIONAL.
 A filter is an expression of a particular filter dialect that evaluates to true or false and that determines whether an instance of a cloud event should be delivered to the subscription's sink.
 If a filter expression evaluates to false, the event MUST NOT be sent to the sink.
 Support for particular filter dialects might vary across different subscription managers.
 If a filter dialect is specified in a subscription that is unsupported by the subscription manager, creation or updates of the subscription MUST be rejected with an error.
-See the [Filter Dialects](#filter-dialects) section for further details.
+See the [Filter Dialects](#323-filter-dialects) section for further details.

 #### 3.2.2 Protocol Settings

 This section enumerates protocol-specific delivery options for the protocol-settings map, including default values where necessary.

-###### 3.2.2.1.
+##### 3.2.2.1.
 HTTP

 For HTTP, the following settings properties SHOULD be supported by all implementations.

 - **proxyurl** (URI) – OPTIONAL.
 The URI of the proxy server to use for sending the event(s).
 - **proxycredentials** (credentials) – OPTIONAL.
-A *credentials* object (see "common objects" below) holding information for gaining access to the proxy.
+A _credentials_ object (see
+  "common objects" below) holding information for gaining access to the proxy.
 - **headers** (map) – OPTIONAL.
 A set of key/value pairs that is copied into the HTTP request as custom headers.
 - **method** (string) – OPTIONAL.
 The HTTP method to use for sending the message.
   This defaults to POST if not set.

 ##### 3.2.2.2.
 MQTT

-All implementations that support MQTT MUST support the *topicname* settings.
+All implementations that support MQTT MUST support the _topicname_ settings.
 All other settings SHOULD be supported.

 - **topicname** (string) – REQUIRED.
 The name of the MQTT topic to publish to.
 - **qos** (integer) – OPTIONAL.
 MQTT quality of service (QoS) level: 0 (at most once), 1 (at least once), or 2 (exactly once).
 This defaults to 1 if not set.
 - **retain** (boolean) – OPTIONAL.
 MQTT retain flag: true/false.
 This defaults to false if not set.
 - **expiry** (integer) – OPTIONAL.
 MQTT expiry interval, in seconds.
 This value has no default value and the message will not expire if the setting is absent.
 This setting only applies to MQTT 5.0.
-- **userproperty** (map) – OPTIONAL.
+- **userproperties** (map) – OPTIONAL.
 A set of key/value pairs that are copied into the MQTT PUBLISH packet's user property section.
 This setting only applies to MQTT 5.0.

 ##### 3.2.2.3.
 AMQP

 For AMQP, the address property MUST be supported by all implementations and other settings properties SHOULD be supported by all implementations.

--   **address** (string) – REQUIRED.
-The name of the send target node in the AMQP container identified by the sink URI.
+- **address** (string) – OPTIONAL.
+The link target node in the AMQP container identified by the sink URI, if not expressed in the sink URI's path portion.
 - **linkname** (string) – OPTIONAL.
 Name to use for the AMQP link.
 If not set, a random link name is used.
 - **sendersettlementmode** (string) – OPTIONAL.
 Allows to control the sender's settlement mode, which determines whether transfers are performed "settled" (without acknowledgement) or "unsettled" (with acknowledgement).
 Default value is unsettled.
 - **linkproperties** (map) – OPTIONAL.
 A set of key/value pairs that are copied into link properties for the send link.

 ##### 3.2.2.4.
 Apache Kafka

-All implementations that support Apache Kafka MUST support the *topicname* settings.
+All implementations that support Apache Kafka MUST support the _topicname_ settings.
 All other settings SHOULD be supported.

 - **topicname** (string) - REQUIRED.
 The name of the Kafka topic to publish to.
 - **partitionkeyextractor** (string) - OPTIONAL.
 A partition key extractor expression per the CloudEvents Kafka transport binding specification.
-- **clientd** (string)
+- **clientid** (string)
 - **acks** (string)

 ##### 3.2.2.5.
 NATS